North Borneo: Economy

-With the beginning of well-planned economic activities under British administration, the North Borneo authorities began to open land for agriculture, and native land rights began to be formed.
+With the beginning of planned economic activities under British administration, the North Borneo authorities began to open land for agriculture, and native land rights began to be formed.
 The government however felt that the native population was too small and unsuited to meet the requirements of modern development, so they began to sponsor various schemes for the migration of Chinese workers from Hong Kong and China.
-In 1882, the North Borneo authorities appointed Walter Henry Medhurst as Commissioner for Chinese Immigration in the mission to attract more businessmen to invest in North Borneo by providing a workforce.
+In 1882, the North Borneo authorities appointed Walter Henry Medhurst as Commissioner for Chinese Immigration with the mission of attracting more businessmen to invest in North Borneo by providing a workforce.
 Medhurst's efforts were costly and unsuccessful; however, the Hakka, not part of the plan, began to migrate to North Borneo where they formed an agricultural community.

 Since the 18th century, tobacco was North Borneo's foremost planting industry.
 The logging history in North Borneo can be traced since the 1870s.
-From 1890s, hardwood exports increased, with logging expanding especially during the interwar period.
+From 1890s, hardwood exports increased, with logging expanding during the interwar period.
 In the 1900s, North Borneo joined the rubber boom.
 The completion of North Borneo Railway Line helped to transport the resources to a major port on the west coast.
 By 1915, around 34828 acre of land, in addition to Chinese and North Borneo smallholdings, had been planted with rubber tree.
-In the same year, North Borneo Governor Aylmer Cavendish Pearson invited Japanese emigrants to participate in the economic activities there.
-The Japanese government received the request warmly and send researchers to discover potential economic opportunities.
+In the same year, the Governor of North Borneo, Aylmer Cavendish Pearson invited Japanese emigrants to participate in the economic activities there.
+The Japanese government received the request warmly and sent researchers to discover potential economic opportunities.

 At the early stage, the Japanese encouraged their farmers to go to North Borneo to cultivate rice, as their country depended on rice imports.
-With increasing economic interest from the Japanese side, they purchased a rubber estate owned by the North Borneo government.
+With increasing economic interest from the Japanese, they purchased a rubber estate owned by the North Borneo government.
 By 1937, North Borneo exported 178,000 cubic metres of timber, surpassing Siam, which exporting 85,000 cubic metres of timber.
-Many of the privately owned Japanese estates and companies had been involved in the economic sectors of North Borneo since been invited by the British.
-With the increasing numbers of Japanese investments, many Japanese also migrate with their family to the east coast of North Borneo, primarily to Tawau and Kunak.
+Many of the privately owned Japanese estates and companies had been involved in the economic sectors of North Borneo since being invited by the British.
+With the increasing numbers of Japanese investments, many Japanese also migrated with their family to the east coast of North Borneo, primarily to Tawau and Kunak.

 Currency

-The original monetary unit of North Borneo was the Mexican dollar, equal to 100 cents.
+The original monetary unit of North Borneo was the Mexican dollar.
 The dollar was later matched to the Straits dollar and rated at 9 Straits dollars (equal to 5 US dollars at the time).
 Different notes were issued throughout the administration, with backgrounds featuring the Mount Kinabalu or the company arms.